FerretDB/FerretDB/CONTRIBUTING.md

 you to include a pull request with test script.
 Please write the test script in [build/legacy-mongo-shell/test.js](build/legacy-mongo-shell/test.js).
 You can find an overview of the available assertions [here](build/legacy-mongo-shell/README.md).
-Use these assertions to validate your tests assumptions and invariants.
+Use these assertions to validate your test's assumptions and invariants.
 You can also find an example of how to prepare a test script in
 [build/legacy-mongo-shell/test.example.js](build/legacy-mongo-shell/test.example.js).

 Test your script using following steps: